Sing a New Psalm:

 God’s oath has placed his Word at the heart of our faith

-In Psalm 110, the Psalmist announces that the LORD has taken an oath and won’t go back on his word.
+In Psalm 110, David announces that the LORD has taken an oath and won’t go back on his word.
 This illustration by Turning to God’s Word co-founder Tami Palladino depicts the mystery of God making such a promise.
 Our faith is built on understanding that—for reasons beyond comprehension—the Creator of the universe has chosen to bind himself in relationship with humanity.
 Even though Psalm 110 spells out what God has solemnly vowed, we take for granted the full impact of the eternal consequences.
 God has given us his Word.
-Long before the birth of Jesus, the Psalmist foretold the significance of the Incarnation—God’s Son is an eternal priest.
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 71 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Long before the birth of Jesus, David foretold the significance of the Incarnation—God’s Son is an eternal priest.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 73 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 Even in the present day, sworn oaths remain an extremely serious way for people to enter into binding agreements.

 ?
-What are some important oaths that are common in our present-day culture?
+What are some important oaths that are common in our culture?

 ?
 Can you think of any sworn oaths that people regularly break?